-Breakfast on my final morning in the Cotswolds started (…after a nice bath) with Eggs royale for myself and Eggs & soldiers for Lloyd – all washed down with some freshly brewed coffee.
+Breakfast on our final morning in the Cotswolds started (…after a nice bath) with eggs royale for myself and gggs & soldiers for Lloyd.
+All washed down with some freshly brewed coffee.

 We got talking and they explained how they’d moved from London years ago and decided to save the pub by turning it into the amazing spot that it is now.

 They also mentioned how they’d just finished doing up a cottage across the road which would be rented out a holiday home.
-They’d had friends staying over to test it out but seeing as the friends were leaving that morning, they asked if we’d like to have a sneak peek!
-Easiest yes ever!
+They’d had friends staying over to test it out but seeing as the friends were leaving that morning, they asked if we’d like to have a sneak peek.

 (*Remember how I’d spent a LOT of time in the Cotswolds mentally house-hunting?
 There was just no way I was passing up on a chance to see one of these homes from inside!).